Vickyoyayalo/FridgeChef/README.md

 - **Reusable UI Components**: Created `reusable SwiftUI components` such as recipe cards, fridge item rows, and alert modals for consistency across the app.
 - **User-defined Notifications**: Allowed users to `customize alert settings` for item expiration reminders, ensuring they can take timely action to reduce food waste.
 - **What to Eat Game**: Developed an interactive game feature where users spin a wheel to randomly select a meal type, making cooking decisions more fun and engaging.
+-  **Trained and integrated OpenAPI responses** to enhance the app’s interactivity by fetching real-time data from external sources, improving recipe suggestions and user experience.

 ![videogit](https://github.com/user-attachments/assets/464be755-df5d-4378-bc7c-0c5651836c09)